kubami9/Syl-Web/README.md

 Live preview: https://kubami9.github.io/Syl-Web/

 ## Contributing
-This project is currently in it's alfa, which means there are many things to do and some of them will set the path for further ideas.
+This project is currently in its alfa, which means there are many things to do and some of them will set the path for further ideas.
 If you would like to become a part of it you can check out issues and if there's something that's not assigned to me you can feel free to write a comment and take it.
 There won't be so many free issues at the very beginning as I want to make some things on my own so the project can take a path that I have in mind.

 To run the project you need to have Node.js installed.
 If/after you do it, you only need to install [Grunt](https://gruntjs.com/).